TargusR/confuror-homepage/_pages/en/vendors/regulation.md

 - **1.1** All aspirants to any of the sales or exhibition Confuror activities must submit an application in a timely manner according to the guidelines of the corresponding categories, **using complete and verifiable data**.
 The acceptance of such application will be subject to the terms of these rules and regulations and to the staff evaluation.
 Confuror reserves the right to admit or reject any application according to its nature, presented materials, or the convention convenience.
 The decision of the committee responsible for this evaluation will be unappealable.

-- **1.2** All aspirants to any of the sales or exhibition Confuror activities with an accepted application must cover their corresponding registration fee as soon as possible and and within the dates indicated, in order to become a "Participant".
+- **1.2** All aspirants to any of the sales or exhibition Confuror activities with an accepted application must cover their corresponding registration fee within the dates indicated and trough the established payment method, in order to become a "Participant".
 Otherwise, their application may be cancelled and they may lose their assigned place.

 - **1.3** Participants should report themselves during the agreed days and times.
 As well as to comply in the best way with any offer or agreement made to our convention attendees.
 The noncompliance of this could imply a lifetime suspension of their participation in future sales or exhibition activities.